matteogiorgi/geoteodotnet/index.md

 I know there is a vast bibliography on the subject but I just wanted to [write something](https://github.com/MatteoGiorgi/computability_and_complexity) intuitive and easy to read on such essential and extensive topic for a computer scientist.

 The [notes](https://nbviewer.jupyter.org/github/MatteoGiorgi/computability_and_complexity/blob/master/src/ecc_tot.pdf) are written in italian and follow professor [P. Degano](http://pages.di.unipi.it/degano/) lectures at [*B.Sc.
 Computer Science*](https://didattica.di.unipi.it/en/undergraduate-programme-in-computer-science/) University of Pisa.
-They are written in [*Rmarkdown*](https://rmarkdown.rstudio.com/) and you can compile them with just one itsy-bitsy shell script:
+They are written in [*Rmarkdown*](https://rmarkdown.rstudio.com/) and you can compile them with just one itsy-bitsy shell script.

 ```
 echo "require(rmarkdown); render('$1')" | R --vanilla